ufs-za/BASE/Analytical Programming/simulation1/test_yourself.md

 This simulation provides an **interactive and visual representation** of how a disease spreads in a scale-free network.
 The combination of **agent-based modeling, probability-based infection, and real-time visualization** makes it a useful tool for understanding epidemiological patterns in complex networks.

 However, the model is insensitive.
 Your task is:
-- to rename the use case from disease spread to a different use case.
-The new use case should be one of the following ideas:
+- To rename the use case from disease spread to a different use case.
+The new use case should be one of the ideas below
+- Rename the variables in the code to fit the use case.
+In other words, remove the word "dead" and replace it with something that is relevant to the use case and sensitive to the context.

 **a.
 Investment and Portfolio Risk Analysis**
 - Nodes: Different assets in an investment portfolio.